Free Initial Assessment

 • The conduct of each party.

-If your matter proceeds to Court, the first hearing which will be listed will be a First Directions Appointment (FDA).
-At this hearing, the Judge will determine whether the parties have all the necessary financial information that they will need in order to begin negotiations.
-Should any information be outstanding, the Court will make an order for the same to be provided by the parties.
+If your case goes to Court, the first hearing will be a First Directions Appointment (FDA).
+Here, the Judge ensures all necessary financial information is available for negotiations.
+If any information is missing, the Court will order it to be provided.

-At the Final Hearing, the Court will hear evidence from you and your ex-partner and thereafter make a financial order which the Judge would believe is suitable for the parties.
+At the Final Hearing, the Court will hear evidence from both parties and make a financial order deemed appropriate.

-It is usually hoped that matters settle before the Final Hearing and parties are encouraged to do the same.
+It’s generally hoped that matters settle before the Final Hearing, and parties are encouraged to do so.

 It is advisable for any party to receive legal advice at the earliest stage of their separation.
-We would advise that it is necessary to instruct solicitors especially when proceedings are issued as there are various directions which need to be complied with.
+We advise it is necessary to instruct solicitors, especially when proceedings are issued, as there are various directions which must be complied with.
 Your Solicitors will ensure that these directions are complied with and on time avoiding any cost orders being made against you.